Friedman-reflexivity: interpreters as consistoids: The Main Ideas of the Paper

+To set the stage for our Friedman-style treatment of the Second Incompleteness Theorem, G2, and of a variant of provability logic, we discuss the base theory/main theory distinction.

-Our version of G2 is the no-interpretation version: $U \nrhd ({\sf B}+\oco_\alpha\top)$.
-Here {\sf B} is a suitable base theory and $\alpha$ is a sufficiently simple representation of an axiom set of $U$.
-A rough paraphrase of our version is: $U$ does not interpret its own consistency over {\sf B}.\footnote{A first form of the no-interpretation version is due to Feferman.
+A formulation of the no-interpretation version of G2 looks like this: in other words, $U$ does not interpret the base theory plus its own consistency.\footnote{A first form of the no-interpretation version is due to Feferman.
 See \cite{fefe:arit60}.
-Feferman's form was stated for extensions of {\sf PA} and for the case that $U = {\sf B}$.
-We tend to think that the no-interpretation version simply \emph{is} G2 and not a further insight, since one can prove it simply by duplicating G\"odel's reasoning in {\sf B} `inside the interpretation'.}
+Feferman's form was stated for extensions of {\sf PA} and for the case that main theory and base coincide.} Here ${\sf Con}(U)$ is the consistency statement, where we allow various further specifications of what it could be.
+Also, for a concrete formulation, there may be further conditions on $U$.